Getting your price quote right is often the difference between winning business or losing out (again).

 2. Use our quoting software

-A construction company can use our building cost calculator template and start getting quotes in minutes.
+For instance, a construction company can use our building cost calculator template and start getting quotes in minutes.
 Automating the process saves your business time and effort.

 3. Send quotes quickly